-SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 the Registrant a Party other than the Registrant [X] Che eck th e appropriate box: [> k] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permi Rule $14a-6(e)(2)$) tted by [] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to ss.
-240.14a-11(c) or s s.
-240.14a-12 MERCURY COMPUTER SYSTEMS, INC. (Name of Registrant as Specified in Its Charter) (Nai N/A me of Person(s) Filing Proxy Statement if other than th e Registrant) Pay yment of Filing Fee (Check the appropriate box): [> K] No fee required [] Fee computed on table below per Exchange Act Rules and 0-11.
-14a-6(i)(4) 1) Title of each class of securities to which transaction applies: 2) Aggre gate number of securities to which transaction applies: 3) Per unit price or other underlying value of tran pursuant to Exchange Act Rule 0-11 (Set forth the am filing fee is calculated and state how it was determin ount on which the 4) Propos sed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously by written preliminary materia ıls. [] Check box if any part of the fee is offset a Exchange Act rule 0-11(a)(2) and identify the fil offsetting fee was paid previously.
-Identify the pregistration statement number, or the form or Sche of its filing. ing for which the revious filing by 1) Amount Previously Paid: 2) Form Schedule or Registration Statement No.: 3) Filing Party:
+SCHEDULE 14A INFORMATION

+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.

+EXCHANGE ACT OF 1934 (AMENDMENT NO. ) FILED BY THE REGISTRANT [X] FILED BY A PARTY OTHER THAN THE REGISTRANT [ ] Check the appropriate box: [] Preliminary Proxy Statement [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to sec.240.14a-11(c) or sec.240.14a-12 [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) MERCURY COMPUTER SYSTEMS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) PAYMENT OF FILING FEE (CHECK THE APPROPRIATE BOX): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [ ] Fee paid previously with preliminary materials. [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-MERCURY COMPUTER SYSTEMS, INC. 199 Riverneck Road Chelmsford, MA 01824 (978) 256-1300
+MERCURY COMPUTER SYSTEMS, INC. 199 RIVERNECK ROAD CHELMSFORD, MA 01824 (978) 256-1300

-October 15, 1999
+October 18, 1999